OneAnswer KiwiSaver Scheme International Fixed Interest Fund

 Rate | |

-- The fund invests in three underlying fixed interest strategies, managed by two external fund managers – Northern Trust Asset Management and PIMCO.
-This approach provides diversification and access to a wide range of fixed interest securities across many geographical markets.
-All three underlying strategies delivered positive returns.
+The fund invests in three distinct fixed interest strategies, managed by two leading external fund managers: Northern Trust Asset Management and PIMCO.
+This multi-manager and strategy approach enhances diversification and provides access to a broad spectrum of fixed income securities across global markets.
+Each strategy delivered positive returns over the period, contributing to the fund’s overall performance.

 For more information on investment markets